This post is also available in: Français (French)

 As we said before, impact means impressions and reach means people.
 Twitter reach and Twitter impact are many times confused for each other, do not make that mistake.
 So, in order to calculate the Twitter impressions (impact) of a hashtag we will use the number of followers of the users who sent tweets and the number of tweets they sent.
 To calculate the reach, we will use only the number of followers.

-Twitter impressions explained
+Twitter impressions calculator

-To calculate the impact we do a very simple math.
+To calculate the impact or impressions of our hashtag we do a very simple math.
 We see it simple we hope you find it simple as well.
 Since what we want to measure is the number of times that the hashtag could have been seen we will go user by user multiplying the number of followers by the number of tweets sent.
 Then, after that, we will add all these user results.
 That’s how we get the Twitter impact.
 Each time that a user sends a tweet, he/she creates as many impressions of the hashtag we want to measure as his/her number of followers.

 Let’s discover it easily with an example.